Stamps family: World War I & II

 To mention only two of the hundreds of other Stamps soldiers, Drure Fletcher Stamps served as an infantry chaplain during World War I and Lt.
 Col George M. Stamps piloted a B-17 during World War II.
 Col Stamps was one of the youngest pilots of the war.
+Roy Rupert Stamps served in the army during WWI and was stationed in France.

 Other notables

-William Stamps Farish II, president of Standard Oil of New Jersey, the forerunner of Exxon, from 1937–1942, carries the Stamps name because his father was named for his great-uncle, CSA veteran William Stamps mentioned above.
+William Stamps Farish II, president of Standard Oil of New Jersey, the forerunner of Exxon, from 1937 to 1942, carries the Stamps name because his father was named for his great-uncle, CSA veteran William Stamps mentioned above.

 The legendary gospel group, the Stamps Quartet, led by Frank Stamps in the 1920s produced the first ever southern gospel hit single "Give The World A Smile."
 Frank and his brother Virgil Oliver Stamps were posthumously inducted into the Southern Gospel Music Hall of Fame in 1997.

 Professor Richard B. Stamps is an expert on the archeology and cultural anthropology of Taiwan and China.

+Professor D. Sarah Stamps is an expert in geodesy and tectonics.
+She is also a National Geographic Explorer.

 George Moreland Stamps, also mentioned above, is a principal developer of the modern fax machine.

 Thomas Paty Stamps saved over 100 family-owned farms in Georgia and Texas as a result of federal bankruptcy litigation throughout the 1980s.

-Dr. Robert Julian Stamps, has a doctorate in theology, with a primary expertise in the Christian ceremony called the Eucharist.
-He once served as chaplain at Oral Roberts University in Tulsa, Oklahoma.
-He is also an accomplished hymn composer, his most famous hymn being "God and Man At Table are Sat Down", a favorite communion hymn of the late Pope John Paul II.
-He is a student of American history, particularly the American Civil War, and is currently writing a novel based on that conflict.
-He is married to Ellen de Kroon-Stamps, born in Holland, a former secretary to holocaust survivor, evangelist and writer Corrie ten Boom.
-Ms. ten Boom's biography "The Hiding Place" was depicted through film, and starred Tony Award winning actress Julie Harris.